 2. Use Native Plants

-Using native plants reduces water consumption because they are adapted to your local climate and require less human-supplied water.
-Native plants are suited to that particular environment, so you can give them a good start by watering and feeding them.
+Using native plants reduces water consumption because they are adapted to our local Milwaukee climate and require less human-supplied water.
+Native plants are suited to our particular environment, so you can give them a good start by watering and feeding them.
 Then, leave them alone.

 Another benefit of using native plants is that they attract local pollinating insects, birds, and other animals.
 These local animals seek these plants out as a food source and a natural shelter.